 As no two cases of spastic cerebral palsy will be exactly the same, children with the condition will display a combination of the above symptoms to varying degrees of severity.

 This is the second most common form of the condition and again can be separated into two categories:

 Dyskinetic – affecting the trunk of the child’s body.

 Athetoid cerebral palsy is caused by brain injury to the Basil Ganglia or Cerebellum whilst the brain is still developing.
 Children with this form of cerebral palsy can display normal learning.
 Children with Athetoid cerebral palsy are likely to display symptoms consistent with those below, but are likely to display each to varying degrees:

-This is the rarest form of cerebral palsy and is caused by brain injury to the part of the brain that provides for body movement and co-ordination.
+This is the rarest form of cerebral palsy and is caused by injury to the part of the brain that provides for body movement and co-ordination.